gofed/docs/acts.md

 ## Acts definitions

-### Spec file generator
+### Spec model data provider

 Summary of steps:

 * input: project and commit
 * check if the project is already packages in Fedora
 * check if the project is already analyzed (available artefacts)
-* analyze source codes form tarball in necessary (and store them)
+* analyze source codes form tarball in necessary (optionally store artefacts into client local storage)
 * check if all its deps are already packages in Fedora (check devel, main packages,tests)
+* return all data valid for spec model

-* send data to specker to render spec file (here for the moment, should be moved to model layer)
+Generating the final spec file is left for the model layer (e.g. Specker).
+Model can require more data than the core layer can provide.
+What is suitable for a spec model is choosen with the best effort.

 Required artefacts:

 * golang-project-info-fedora
 * golang-project-packages
+* golang-project-to-package-name

 User can provide arbitrary tarball.
 In that case no check for presence in PkgDb, no storing of extracted data into a storage.